 Under the nationwide Universal Infant School Meals scheme, from September 2014 all children in Reception, Class 1 and Class 2 are entitled to free school meals, regardless of income or eligibility for benefits.
 By receiving free school meals, parents can ensure their child is eating a healthy, balanced meal every day.

 If you prefer, you can provide a packed lunch for your child, but it is essential that you let the School office know; otherwise, a School dinner will be ordered for your child.

 Breakfast Club cost £2.70 per child per day.
 It runs from 8am to 8.45am.
 Breakfast consists of cereal and/or toast which is served between 8.00am and 8.30am.
 All payments and bookings for Breakfast Club must be made via Parent Pay our on-line payment system.

 Fruit & Drink

-Every day the children have the opportunity to enjoy a drink and some fruit.
-We ask parents to provide their child with some fruit for the basket each week to share with others in the class.
+Every day the children have the opportunity to enjoy milk and some fruit.
+We will supply fruit daily however you can put an additional piece in your child's book bag if needed.
 Drinking water is always available, but you can provide a named bottle of water as well.
 Sweets must not be brought to School.

 Please note that we are a nut-free School; this includes almonds, cashew nuts & products containing nuts.